probmods/probmods2/chapters/03-conditioning.md

     var data = observe(hypothesis)
     condition(data == observedData)
     return hypothesis
-}, 10)
+}, {samples: 10})
 viz.auto(dist)
 ~~~~

 We have generated a value, the *hypothesis*, from some distribution called the *prior*, then used an observation function which generates data given this hypothesis, the probability of such an observation function is called the *likelihood*.
 Finally we have queried the hypothesis conditioned on the observation being equal to some observed data---this conditional distribution is called the *posterior*.
 This is a typical setup in which Bayes' rule is used.
 Notice that in this case the conditional distribution $$P(\text{data} \mid \text{hypothesis})$$ is just the probability distribution on return values from the `observe` function given an input value.

 <!--
-If we replace the conditioner with `true` in the code above, that is equivalent to observing no data.
+If we replace the conditioner with `true`in the code above, that is equivalent to observing no data.
 Then query draws samples from the prior distribution, rather than the posterior.
 -->

 Bayes rule simply says that, in special situations where the model decomposes nicely into a part "before" the query-expression and a part "after" the query expression, then the conditional probability can be expressed in terms of these components of the model.
 This is often a useful way to think about conditional inference in simple settings.
 However, we will see examples as we go along where Bayes' rule doesn't apply in a simple way, but the conditional distribution is equally well understood in terms of sampling.